Thomas Chauke: Early life

-Chauke was born in Salema (Saselamani) Village in the Limpopo Province, South Africa.
+Chauke was born in Salema (Saselamani) Village in Limpopo Province, South Africa.
 He dropped out of school at primary level (Standard 3/Grade 5).
 Chauke has five wives and 23 children.

 Music career

 Chauke started his band with 13 singers from a shebeen in the late 1970s.
 After a few months, only five remained.
 They performed at school halls to raise money to go to Johannesburg and realize the recording dream.
 Chauke signed a contract to record with GRC.
 Under GRC, the music was branded Nyoresh.
 He moved to Wea Records, where he got a better deal and changed his music brand from Nyoresh to Shimatsatsa ("a beautiful girl").
 In 1981, he recorded his first album called Shimatsatsa no. 1 under the burner name Thomas Chauke and Shinyori Sisters.
 Now he hands out awards yearly in the category: Dr. Thomas Chauke's Artist of the Year for Munghana Lonene Fm.
-In the course of his career, Chauke has received one diamond disc, one double gold disc, six platinum disc, 11 double platinum and nine triple platinum discs.
+In the course of his career, Chauke has received one diamond disc, one double gold disc, six platinum discs, 11 double platinum and nine triple platinum discs.